liferay/liferay-docs/develop/tutorials/articles/service-builder/08-invoking-liferay-services-from-your-application.markdown

 That was easy!
 What if you want to find portlet services?

-## Finding Liferay Portlet Services
+## Finding Liferay Plugin Services

-Searching for one of Liferay's built-in portlet services is also easy.
+Searching for one of Liferay's built-in plugin services is also easy.
 Instead of clicking the link for the service package of the *portal*, click the link for the service package of the *portlet*.
 The portlet service packages use the naming convention `com.liferay.portlet.[portlet-name].service`, where `[portlet-name]` is replaced with the actual name of the portlet.